influxdata/community-templates/docs/best_practices.md

 After you export your finished Template, you should always test it to make sure that it applies cleanly, has everything you wanted to include, and that the instructions your provide in your `README.md` have all the steps needed to use it.

-The easiest way to get a clean testing environment of InfluxDB is to run a new Docker container.
-You can start a new container with the latest InfluxDB 2.0 release by running:
+The easiest way to get a clean testing environment of InfluxDB is to run a new Docker container (other methods can be found in our [getting started guide](https://v2.docs.influxdata.com/v2.0/get-started/#start-with-influxdb-oss)).
+You can start a new container with the latest InfluxDB release by running:

 ```
- docker run -p 8086:8086 -p 9999:9999 quay.io/influxdb/influxdb:2.0.0-bet
+ docker run -p 8086:8086 -p 9999:9999 quay.io/influxdb/influxdb:2.0.0-beta

 ```